kalpesh0987/Smart_Parking_space_and-ALPR-System-at-ASU/README.md

   - Risk of system manipulation or unauthorized access.
   - **Mitigation**: Implement strong cybersecurity measures, including regular system audits and hardening of models against adversarial attacks.

-## Task Ownership & Contributions:
-This project was developed by Team 412, consisting of:

 For any questions, feel free to reach out!